 Top Tip: Don’t take a cheap ‘private taxi’ up to Machu Picchu.
 This is so because the roads are very dangerous with drivers operating at relatively high speeds near shear drops.
 Either take the train or go trekking with a reputable tour operator.

 Machu Picchu stands at almost 2500m above sea level and can induce some level of altitude sickness.
 The Inca trial itself goes up to 4200m above sea level at one point.
 This can definitely induce altitude sickness and make physical exertion of any kind extremely difficult.

 Luckily, there’s a simple answer.
-You should acclimatise by spending two or three days in cusco (3400m) or Ollantaytambo (2500m) before beginning your trek.
+You should acclimatise by spending a week volunteering in Cusco (3400m) or Ollantaytambo (2500m) before beginning your trek.
 During these days it is best not to physically exert yourself.
 Hence, try to avoid alcohol and make sure to drink plenty of water as your body becomes used to the lower oxygen levels.